willsongbo/hello-odl/README.md

 # hello-odl-Aluminum
-opendaylight demo project
-based on Aluminum
+opendaylight demo project based on Aluminum

-After compiling with maven, ODL packages can be obtained in hello-karaf and run directly in JVM environment.
-Jdk version need jdk11.
+After compiling with maven, ODL packages can be obtained in hello-karaf and run directly in JVM environment
+#
+Jdk version need jdk11
+#
 There are several basic typical functional examples:

 #